This essay compliments the January 6, 2019 article

 with establishment loyalists.
 It is not a coincident that financier Bernard Baruch advised both Wilson and Roosevelt.
 Make

-no mistake, Philip Dru is embodied in every administration as disclosed by Colonel House.
+no mistake; Philip Dru is embodied in every administration as disclosed by Colonel House.

 President Wilson and Colonel House could not gain support in the U.S. Senate

 for the League of Nations.
 It took a second world war to set the stage for the United Nations.
-Quislings like Alger Hiss, who was instrumental in establishing the UN and Harry Hopkins, FDR's closest and most influential advisor, were Soviet spies and are examples of the Philip Dru school of traitors.
+Quislings like Alger Hiss, who was instrumental in establishing the UN and Harry Hopkins, FDR's closest and most influential advisor, was Soviet spies and are examples of the Philip Dru school of traitors.